tamrat-ake/fast-react-pizza/README.md

-a website that is build from react and taiwind for pizza
+a website that is built from react and taiwind for pizza